 Through my own life history, my therapy, training, and reading, I see spirituality as a profoundly important aspect of being human.
 Spiritual concerns can be expressed as questions about and hunger for life's meanings and purposes, whether or not we hold formal religious beliefs.
 Such questions often come to the fore at times of crisis, stress, change, or loss.

-I have completed modules in Spiritual Care at Glasgow University, though these are not formal qualifications in Spiritual Accompaniment.
-I offer accompaniment to people who neither need nor seek therapy but who want to give themselves regular space and time to reflect on what directions their lives are taking and why, and to look at what nourishes and sustains them to live more fully and meaningfully.
+Accompaniment is for people who want to give themselves regular space and time to reflect on their inner life and to look at what nourishes and sustains them to live more fully and meaningfully.
 Accompaniment as I practise it seeks - through person-centred principles - to deepen and extend a person's spiritual life and exploration.
 It can be an invaluable resource both for those beginning - or rediscovering - their 'spiritual journey', as well as those who have long walked a spiritual path.

 For an increasing number of people however, traditional religious language and practice - Christian or otherwise - is unfamiliar and unattractive and my approach to accompaniment may be particularly helpful to them.
 This person-centred form of accompaniment may be of particular help to those who: